trimstray/nginx-admins-handbook/README.md

 Generally there are two ways of implementing redirects in NGINX: with `rewrite` and `return`.

-These directives (they come from the `ngx_http_rewrite_module`) are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are:
+These directives (comes from the `ngx_http_rewrite_module`) are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are:

 - `return ...;`
 - `rewrite ... last;`